billforsternz/winged-spider/example/input/Home.md

 with the same structure.
 The directory and file names from the input are reflected directly in the menu structure that is presented to the web consumer for navigation.

+This is the Winged Spider example project from the project's reference repository at [Github](https://github.com/billforsternz/winged-spider).
+It does double duty, as it's also the Winged Spider user documentation.

 To make a website with Winged Spider, simply write some pages in markdown, and name them sensibly.
 Then run Winged Spider with a pre-supplied or custom template file and get a website that lets users navigate through all the content using a menu that that uses